Explore funding opportunities and discover something new: ‘Feed’

 Why did we create the "Feed," which is designed to maximize the fun of exploring and discovering funding opportunities?

-We sat down with Kim Tae-sung, the service planner who was involved in every stage of the feed service—from planning and production to review—to hear the behind-the-scenes story.
+We sat down with Kim Tae-seong, a service planner who was involved in every stage of the feed service—from planning and development to review—to hear the behind-the-scenes story.

 Hello.
 My name is Kim Tae-seong, and I work as a service planner on Wadiz.
-I’m a relative newcomer (?) who’s been Wadizfor less than a year.
-So far, I’ve planned and launched the IP business page and feed service, and I’m currently working on a major overhaul of the main service page.
+I’m a relative newcomer (?)
+Wadiz, having joined less than a year ago.
+Since then, I’ve planned and launched the IP business page and feed service, and I’m currently working on a major redesign of the main service page.

 What does the Service Design Team do?

-The Service Design Team, composed of service planners and product designers, is responsible for the planning and design of all platform services delivered via web and app.
-We work to develop and improve our platform so that more users can experience “the joy of everyday life discovered through funding.”
+The Service Design Team, composed of service planners and product designers, is responsible for the planning and design of our entire platform service, which is delivered via both web and app.
+We are working to develop and improve our platform so that more users can experience the "joy of everyday life discovered through funding."

 The story behind the creation of the feed service,